Chevrolet big-block engine: 409

 A 409 CID version was Chevrolet's top regular production engine from 1961 to 1965, with a choice of single or 2X4-barrel Rochester carburetors.
 Bore x stroke were both up from the 348 CID to 4.31 × 3.5 in.
 On December 17, 1960, the 409 engine was announced along with the Impala SS (Super Sport) model.
 The initial version of the engine produced 360 hp with a single 4-barrel Carter AFB carburetor.
 The same engine was upped to 380 hp in 1962.
-A 409 hp version of this engine was also available, developing 1 hp per cubic inch with a dual-snorkle intake manifold and dual aluminum four-barrel Carter AFB carburetors.
+A 409 hp version of this engine was also available, developing 1 hp per cubic inch with a dual-snorkel intake manifold and dual aluminum four-barrel Carter AFB carburetors.
 It had a forged steel crankshaft.
 This dual-quad version was immortalized in the Beach Boys song titled "409".

 In the 1963 model year, output reached 425 bhp at 6000 rpm and 425 lbft at 4200 rpm of torque with the Rochester 2X4-barrel carburetor setup, a compression ratio of 11:1 and solid lifters.
 The engine was available through mid-1965, when it was replaced by the 396 CID 375 hp Mark IV big-block engine.
 In addition, a 340 hp version of the 409 engine was available from 1963 to 1965, with a single 4-barrel cast iron intake mounting a Rochester 4GC square-bore carburetor, and hydraulic lifters.

 427 (Z11)

 A special 427 CID version of the 409 engine was used in the 1963 Impala Sport Coupé, ordered under Chevrolet Regular Production Option (RPO) Z11.
 This was a special package created for drag racers, as well as NASCAR, and it consisted of a cowl-induction 427 cuin engine and body with selected aluminum stampings.
-The aluminum body parts were fabricated in Flint, Michigan birth place of Grand Funk Railroad at the facility now known as GM Flint Metal Center.
+The aluminum body parts were fabricated in Flint, Michigan at the facility now known as GM Flint Metal Center.
 Unlike the later, second-generation 427, it was based on the W-series 409 engine, but with a longer 3.65 in stroke.
 A high-rise, two-piece aluminum intake manifold and dual Carter AFB carburetors fed a 13.5:1 compression ratio to produce an under-rated SAE gross 430 hp and 575 lbft.
 Fifty RPO Z11 cars were produced at the Flint GM plant.

 Extant GM Documents show 50 Z11 engines were built at the GM Tonawanda Engine plant for auto production, and 20 partial engines were made for replacement/over-the-counter use.
 There is no evidence from GM that shows 57 cars were built.